 TACs are in place since 2001 and are split to accommodate commercial and research purposes.
 TAC's are allocated to the industrial fishery in three periods (January-April 85%, May-August 7% and September-December 7%) considering seasonality of the catch and temporal closures that protect spawning stock and recruits.
 BACs are set up initially and can be corrected after acoustic surveys.
 Further, TACs are set up following different scenarios what allows certain flexibility to proceed depends on the status of the stock.
 In 2021 TAC for anchoveta in region V to X has not been modified after the first survey as the CCT-PP is waiting for the autumn survey to conclude is that TAC should be modified.
-Following the Sernapesca annual report of landings the catches reported in the assessment area (V-X) were reported at 263,853 tonnes and the total TAC for the year were defined as 321,307t, therefore, the fishery has not exceeded the limits.
+Following the SERNAPESCA annual report of landings the catches reported in the assessment area (V-X) were reported at 344,115 tonnes and the total TAC for the year were defined as 357.028 t, therefore, the fishery has not exceeded the limits.
+Sub-clause A3.2 is met.